 The age of the facilities was calculated using historic records within LMCH's VFA asset management software.
 Overall Housing assets average age ranges from 52 to 56 years, while the generally accepted industry standard expected average useful life for facilities is 40 years based on Canada's Infrastructure Report Card.
-It is important to note that 40 years was selected as the expected useful life based on the nonstructural components of buildings which have the longest expected useful life.
+It is important to note that 40 years rs not listed.
+Furniture was selected as the expected useful life based on the nonstructural components of buildings which have the longest average age of the technology and communication equipment is 5 years, exceeding the estimated useful life of 3 years.
+However, it should be noted that most LMCH laptops are less than 3 years old (vintage 2022) while desktops and monitors are older but functioning well.